- Department of Public Health

-Transfer students are a core part of the Health Sciences community and are the largest group of Health Sciences students.
-This page is intended to help that transition to the Health Sciences and set students on a path to success!
+Transfer students are a core part of the Public Health community and are the largest group of students in the Department of Public Health.
+This page is intended to help that transition to Public Health and set students on a path to success!

-There are a number of lower-division courses that are required for the Health Sciences major at Cal State East Bay that may be able to be completed at your current college or university.
+There are a number of lower-division courses that are required for the Public Health major at Cal State East Bay that may be able to be completed at your current college or university.

 You should meet with your current academic advisor at your current college or university to determine if you are able to take the equivalents of the following courses.
 Your current academic advisor will be able to look up whether or not courses at your current college or university will fulfill these requirements.